Posted on Leave a comment

 The Gods And Goddesses Of April

-During this month a few deities take center stage because they have festivals or sacred days during this month to help you connect with them in a very intimate way.
-The deities that are going to be the best for you to connect to right now are going to be those who represent spring, fertility, abundance, agriculture, love and rebirth.
+During this month a few deities take center stage because they have festivals or sacred days during this month to help you connect with them in a very intimate way like Aphrodite/Venus.
+The deities that are going to be the best for you to connect to right now are going to be those who represent spring , the changing of the seasons, and the sun, fertility, abundance, agriculture, love and rebirth; like Persephone and Demeter.
+Especially since this is the time of the year those two are together on Earth.
+Deities that can connect you to fertility, fruitfulness, and growth are also great to call to this time as well.
 Below we will talk about some of the deities you can work with this month.

 Venus